 Importance of Fixed Cost

 - Fixed costs can result in economies of scale, i.e., a decrease in per-unit costs with an increase in production.
 For example, assume that it costs $100000 a company to make 100000 toys.
 The $100000 cost includes $50,000 as administrative, insurance, and marketing expenses (usually fixed costs).
-If a company decides to produce 200000 units next year then its total cost increases to $150000.
-Earlier, it’s per unit cost was $1 and now it has come down to $0.75.
-So, producing each unit is now less expensive, and thus, more profitable for the company.
+If a company decides to produce 200000 units next year, then its total cost increases to $150000.
+Earlier, it is per unit cost was $1, and now it has come down to $0.75.
+So, producing each unit is now less expensive and, thus, more profitable for the company.

-- Having a clear understanding of fixed and variable cost helps accountants to prepare the statement of cost of goods manufactured (COGM).
-COGM helps a company to calculate the cost of producing the products for the specific time.
+- Having a clear understanding of fixed and variable costs helps accountants to prepare the statement of the cost of goods manufactured (COGM).
+COGM helps a company to calculate the cost of producing the products for a specific time.

-- On the managerial level, assessing such cost helps to take a decision about investing in different assets such as plant, machinery and so on.
+- On the managerial level, assessing such costs helps to make a decision about investing in different assets such as plants, machinery, and so on.
 For instance, if a company spends big on high direct labor costs, then it may invest in machinery (and increase the fixed component) to lower these high variable costs.

-- It also helps to take a decision on the number of products sold in comparison to the cost that a company incurs on the fixed equipment.
-The lever of sales at which fixed costs or variable costs that a company incurs in equal is the indifference point.
+- It also helps to decide the number of products sold compared to the cost that a company incurs on the fixed equipment.
+The level of sales at which fixed costs or variable costs that a company incurs in equal is the indifference point.

-Fixed cost is not the same across all the industries.
+Fixed cost is not the same across all industries.
 An industry with higher fixed costs generally presents a challenge for newer competitors to enter the space.
-A capital intensive industry would incur long-term fixed costs compared to the other businesses.
-For instance, auto manufacturers, airlines and companies involved in the drilling operations might incur higher fixed costs.
+A capital-intensive industry would incur long-term fixed costs compared to the other businesses.
+For instance, auto manufacturers, airlines, and companies involved in the drilling operations might incur higher fixed costs.

 On the other hand, businesses with a focus on services such as insurance and tax will be more dependent on labor.
-Therefore, a comparison of such costs is apt between companies in the same industry, and not with different industry.Last updated on : July 5th, 2019
+Therefore, comparing such costs is apt between companies in the same industry and not with different industries.